04 Health policy

 - If an educator has any concerns about physical changes noted during a procedure, for example unexplained marks or bruising then the concerns are discussed with the designated

-person for safeguarding and the relevant procedure is followed.
+safeguarding lead and the relevant procedure is followed.

 Treatments such